Lab Digestion of Biomass for methane production utilizes “GB21″ equipment. Results are possible within 21 days.

 Organic by-products that result from agricultural processing in animal or fermentation industries possess potentially high levels of latent energy that is recoverable by methane fermentation.
 The composition of the byproducts affects the variability of measured energy and the level of difficulty in successful fermentation.
 These qualities can precisely measured with real-time biogas lab digesters followed by specialized wet chemistry.

 While biogas (methane) recovery is one of the oldest and most scalable of natural technologies for processing organic waste, deployment in America lags behind other nations, ther has been a slow steady upturn as experience grows and risk models are understood.
 Biogas capture is now seen as having advantages over other forms of organic waste recycling and reuse and is advantageous in combination with composting and biodiesel manufacturing.

-Tests performed at Woods End enable operators and designers to properly plan details of engineeering, process management end digestate utilization.
+Tests performed at Woods End enable operators and designers to properly plan details of engineering, process management end digestate utilization.
 Call us for a quote on your project, or use our Request for Service form.